Soulcreek/Panda/_deployment-system/QUICK-START.md

-# Purview Panda - Deployment Quick-Start
+# [Archived] Purview Panda - Deployment Quick-Start
+This document is deprecated.
+See ../../DEPLOYMENT.md for the authoritative guide.

 ## 🚀 Erstes Setup